 We see the heart of God as this father runs to greet the prodigal over the objections of the older brother.

 “But we have to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.’”

 He was dead and is alive again, lost and is found……

-This story that tells us no matter where we are, we are valuable to God.
+This story tells us no matter where we are, we are valuable to God.

-And none more so than the one sheep who is lost in a distant country….
+And none more so than the one who is lost in a distant country….

-God not only earnestly desires this, but has done everything necessary to provide a happy ending to all our stories.
+God not only earnestly desires that you come home, He has done everything necessary to provide a happy ending to all our stories.

 Dead but alive